thanhtruc26112005/Banking-Transactional/README.md

 ## Overview

-This project demonstrates end-to-end data analytics capabilities by performing deep-dive analysis on transaction data using SQL Server and building an interactive Power BI dashboard.
+This project demonstrates end-to-end data analytics capabilities by performing deep-dive analysis on transaction data using python and building an interactive Power BI dashboard.
 The goal was to transform raw transaction records into actionable business insights focused on overview metrics, customer transaction behavior, and revenue & fee performance.

 Key deliverables:
 - Interactive Power BI dashboard with **3 pages**: Overview, Fee Analysis, and Customer Behavior and Multi Usage
-- Professional PDF report and PowerPoint presentation for stakeholders
+- Professional report and PowerPoint presentation for stakeholders

 ---